Article

 November 15, 2022

 At Deel, we know a lot about international hires.
-In light of the recent layoffs, we want to provide some useful tips about visas.
 The team at Legalpad, recently acquired by Deel, live and breathe this stuff.

-We know this can be a really stressful and disruptive time.
+An unexpected layoff is a stressful and disruptive time.
 We are here for you.

 If you were recently laid off while on a specialty occupation visa, commonly known as an H-1B, you have five options if you don’t want to leave the US after your 60-day grace period (the time between when your employment ended and when you need to sort out your next move) expires.
 We’ll talk through these options now, and we invite you to check out one of our live or on-demand webinars on this topic to get more details.